CocoonIO/cocoon-cloud-doc/docs/migration-guide.md

 In this guide you will find a fast and easy to follow summary of all the elements you must take into account to adapt your project and why these changes are necessary.

+## Before starting

+Every CocoonJS user must create a new account in the cocoon.io service in order to use it as the accounts are not linked in any way.
+One user registered in the old cloud doesn't have an automatically created account in the new cloud.
+You can choose the same username as in the previous cloud or use whichever you wish.

 ## The project structure

 If you have ever created a project using Cordova, you might be familiar with this structure: